 When both Pattern A and B have been selected, the RF Gate bit in Pattern A is used (Default).
+RF Gate is edited.
+RF Gate frequency is set by the user.
+RF Gate bit in Pattern is disabled.

 On RF Gate is edited.
 RF Gate frequency is set by